SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/sharing-and-perm.md

 ### Restrictive Sharing Model

-Only container memebers who are either the Owner or Manager roles are permitted to add new permissions to files.
+Only container members who are either the Owner or Manager roles are permitted to add new permissions to files.

 ### Open Sharing Model